PetLabCo Logo

-Can My Dog Eat Pineapple?
+4. Can Dogs Eat Pineapple?

-Can My Dog Eat Pineapple?
+Can Dogs Eat Pineapple?

-Can Dogs Eat Pineapples?
+Can Dogs Eat Pineapple?

 Two slices of fresh pineapple sit on a white plate

+• Can Dogs Eat Fresh Pineapple?
 Yes, it’s safe for a dog to eat fresh pineapple in small quantities.
 This is only the soft, inner fruit though.
 The spiky skin and leaves should not be offered to a dog (just as we don’t eat these parts of the fruit as humans).
-If your dog has too much pineapple, they may vomit or experience a bout of diarrhea due to the high sugar content and/or the fiber
+In addition, it’s advisable to chop up the pineapple into bite-size chunks to reduce the risk of choking when serving it to a dog.

 Pineapple has a 10% sugar content, so if your dog has diabetes or is overweight/obese, pineapple is not an advisable addition to their diet and you should converse with your vet about what they would suggest sharing with your pup instead.